 Togo's oldest town with crumbling Portuguese and German colonial architecture and significant slave-trade history

-What is the best time of year to visit attractions in Togo?
+When is the best season to visit attractions in Togo?

 November to March (dry season) for all attractions; harmattan winds in January-February can reduce visibility on highlands but temperatures are most comfortable